International school contest “Think Smart, Create Green”

 In summary, while coastal areas have long been considered ideal locations for human settlements, the increasing demand for natural resources and services has led to significant environmental challenges.
 It is crucial that we take steps to protect these fragile ecosystems and mitigate the impacts of climate change to ensure the long-term sustainability of our coastal communities.

-Join the contest by clicking here and fulfill the online registration and win several prizes (check the brochure for more info)
+Join the contest by clicking here and fulfill the online registration and win several prizes (check the Rules and Regulations at the bottom of this page for more info).

 Documents